 The Transfer Rules That Actually Matter

-Beyond that non-negotiable, the rules are straightforward:
+Beyond that non-negotiable, the transfer rules are straightforward:

 - Transfer all or part of your balance at any time, to any eligible provider